-Casey Cep is a writer from the Eastern Shore of Maryland.
-After graduating from Harvard with a degree in English, earned an M.Phil in theology at Oxford as a Rhodes Scholar.
-Her work has appeared in The New Yorker, The New York Times and The New Republic, among other publications.
-This is her first book.
+Casey Cep is a staff writer at The New Yorker.
+After graduating from Harvard College with a degree in English, she earned an M.Phil in theology at Oxford as a Rhodes Scholar.
+She lives with her family on the Eastern Shore of Maryland.
+Furious Hours: Murder, Fraud, and the Last Trial of Harper Lee is her first book.

 Reverend Willie Maxwell was a rural preacher accused of murdering five of his family members for insurance money in the 1970s.
 With the help of a savvy lawyer, he escaped justice for years until a relative shot him dead at the funeral of his last victim.
 Despite hundreds of witnesses, Maxwell’s murderer was acquitted – thanks to the same attorney who had previously defended the Reverend.

 As Alabama is consumed by these gripping events, it’s not long until news of the case reaches Alabama’s – and America’s – most famous writer.
 Intrigued by the story, Harper Lee makes a journey back to her home state to witness the Reverend’s killer face trial.
 Harper had the idea of writing her own In Cold Blood, the true-crime classic she had helped her friend Truman Capote research.
 Lee spent a year in town reporting on the Maxwell case and many more years trying to finish the book she called The Reverend.

 Now Casey Cep brings this story to life, from the shocking murders to the courtroom drama to the racial politics of the Deep South.
 At the same time, she offers a deeply moving portrait of one of the country’s most beloved writers and her struggle with fame, success, and the mystery of artistic creativity.

 This is the story Harper Lee wanted to write.
 This is the story of why she couldn’t.